Why I created this site

 Eventually returning to college, and then graduate school, I've found myself equally drawn to research, education, and advocacy on fisheries issues as I have to the act of fishing itself.
-I've had the joy of working on several Rhode Island lobster boats, starting my own small scale shellfishing operation in Narragansett Bay, spending nine summers as a "salmon cook" in a cannery in Dillingham, AK, and working on several Alaska-based salmon gillnetters and seiners.
+I've had the joy of working on several Rhode Island gillnet, lobster, and oyster farm boats, dabbling with small-scale shellfishing harvesting in Narragansett Bay and Rhode Island's coastal salt ponds, spending nine summers as a salmon cannery machinist in Dillingham, AK, and working on several Alaska-based salmon gillnetters and seiners.
 In between, I try to do what I can to educate the public about local fisheries and support other fishermen in their efforts to sustain our fish-based livelihoods.

 My personal theory of change is based on applying my passions wherever they might be most useful at any given moment in time.
-This philosophy has led me into deeply satisfying and fruitful collaborations - some formal, some informal - with many organizations and networks, including Rhode Island Sea Grant / Coastal Resources Center, Eating with the Ecosystem, University of Rhode Island, Northeast Fisheries Science Center, Rhode Island Natural History Survey, the Resilient Fisheries RI network, the Fish Locally Collaborative, Rhode Island Seafood Marketing Collaborative, and Commercial Fishermen for Bristol Bay.
-Peruse this site to learn more about the many wonderful collaborations I've been part of!
+This philosophy has led me into deeply satisfying and fruitful collaborations - some formal, some informal - with many organizations and networks, including the Commercial Fisheries Center of Rhode Island, Narragansett Bay Estuary Program, Northwest Atlantic Marine Alliance, Responsible Offshore Development Alliance, Responsible Offshore Science Alliance, Rhode Island Sea Grant / Coastal Resources Center, Eating with the Ecosystem, University of Rhode Island, Northeast Fisheries Science Center, Rhode Island Natural History Survey, the Resilient Fisheries RI network, the Fish Locally Collaborative, Rhode Island Seafood Marketing Collaborative, and Commercial Fishermen for Bristol Bay.